FordPipatkittikul/LearningGit/README.md

     we have to fetch, merge the changeset, and then you'll be able to push again.

-    1) git fetch origin mian
+    1) git fetch origin main

     2) git merge origin main  quick Note you probably have git merge conflict